oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 8. **Celebrate.** Congratulations, you have contributed to Oppia!

+## Tips for making a good code change

+1. Make dependent (“stacked”) PRs to ensure smaller time between reviews and subsequent PRs.
+A large PR results in difficulty to review for the reviewer as well as difficulty in making changes according to a review for an author.
+So, it is better to create smaller PRs which deliver a single small goal.
+If you have any other code change dependent on a PR, it is better to stack it on the that PR and create a new PR instead of merging it in one PR.

+2. Try and follow test-driven development.
+This is the easiest way to make sure the code you wrote is working fine.
+Writing tests for the expected behaviour, and then writing code that will pass the tests is the basic idea.
+Refer our guides for writing good tests: [Backend Tests](https://github.com/oppia/oppia/wiki/Writing-backend-tests), [Frontend Tests](https://github.com/oppia/oppia/wiki/Frontend-test-best-practices), [End to end tests](https://github.com/oppia/oppia/wiki/End-to-End-Tests), [Tests for pylint extensions](https://github.com/oppia/oppia/wiki/Writing-Tests-For-Pylint).

+3. If you are making a contribution which involves change in some user interface or introduces a new feature, it is good to start with a design doc to avoid wasting efforts later.
+Follow our [guide]( https://github.com/oppia/oppia/wiki/Writing-design-docs) for writing design docs.

 ### Notes

 * Our central development branch is `develop`, which should be clean and ready for release at any time.
 All changes should be done in feature branches based off of `develop`.